The Bishopric’s Role in the Ward Scouting Program

 One reason why an institution head isn’t required to register (i.e. fill out an Adult Application) might be because the executive officers (institution heads) of many fraternal organizations (men’s clubs, for example) that sponsor Scouting units have rare or no contact with the boys in the packs or troops chartered by their organization.
 However, LDS bishops have very close contact with the youth in their wards.
-Therefore it is vitally important that the bishop register as a member of a unit (generally as a member of the Venturing crew committee because the bishop is president of the priests quorum) and take the appropriate Youth Protection training (for Venturing leaders) and Crew Committee Challenge.
-It is strongly recommended that he also take the standard Youth Protection training, because he will be working with all the youth in the ward, not just the priests.
+Therefore it is suggested that the bishop register as a member of a unit (pack or troop) and take Youth Protection training and committee member training.

 To read quotes from Church leaders about the necessity of registering immediately, click here: Church Policies Concerning BSA Adult Registration.